 We used several sources, such as videos from CCTV cameras, to construct a dataset with images representing real-world scenarios.
 The images were annotated with class names (mask/ no mask).
 The created dataset, called FaceMask100K, contains 98542 images in the training set and 2835 images in the validation set belonging to two classes (mask/ no mask).

 Annotating this dataset required much effort.
-We collected videos from CCTV cameras captured in different places in several hours of the day and trimmed out those frames where a few people were passing by.
-Since the faces were too small in these videos, detecting faces was challenging, and common face detection approaches such as training an SSD-MobileNet detector did not work.
-Therefore, we used OpenPifPaf to detect faces and then extracted out human heads (according to OpenPifPaf “Keypoints”) from these frames.
+We collected videos from CCTV cameras captured in different places over several hours of the day and trimmed out those frames where a few people were passing by.
+Since the faces were too small in these videos, detecting faces was challenging, and common face detection approaches, such as training an SSD-MobileNet detector, did not work.
+Therefore, we used OpenPifPaf to detect faces and then extracted human heads (according to OpenPifPaf “Keypoints”) from these frames.
 Then, we manually annotated the detected faces to mask/ no mask classes.
 We will explain face detection challenges in CCTV video streams in more detail in part 2 of this series.